BChaitanyaReddy895/BChaitanyaReddy895/README.md

-Hi, I'm B Chaitanya Reddy 👋
+Hi, I'm B Chaitanya Reddy 👋\n
 I'm a passionate Machine Learning Engineer and AI Enthusiast pursuing a B.Tech in Computer Science and Engineering at REVA University, Bengaluru (Class of 2027).
 I specialize in machine learning, deep learning, and Python programming, leveraging libraries like NumPy, Pandas, Scikit-learn, and TensorFlow to build innovative and efficient solutions.
 I thrive in collaborative environments, solving complex problems and delivering impactful results.
 I'm actively seeking opportunities to contribute to cutting-edge AI and machine learning projects while growing as a professional.

 🚀 About Me